pgfarley/pgfarley.github.io/openai_retro_contest.md

  [IMAGE]

 The contest Quickstart includes an agent that selects a random game controller action with each time step.
-In this simple example, the entire reinforcement learning problem strucure is expressed in three of code!
+In this simple example, the entire reinforcement learning problem strucure is expressed in three lines of code!

 Create an instance of the Sonic game **environment** and expose it as an object which subclasses Gym *[Env](https://github.com/openai/gym/blob/master/gym/core.py)*.
 ```python